DS-TSE/Technical_Assessment/README.md

     - Add a 1 page Document to the template ( e.g. a blank word doc )
     - Make the Legal role's recipient the last in the routing order, and set their action to "needs to view"
     - Restrict the visibility of the 1 page document you uploaded to the legal recipient.
-    - Ensure open the envelope as each of the signers and ensure that the legal recipient cannot view the additional 1 page document.
+    - Open the envelope as each of the signers and ensure that the legal recipient cannot view the additional 1 page document.
     - Send the envelope based on the template and make sure all roles sign, including the High value deal approval role.

 4. Modify the API call in API TEST 1 to send successfully.